Manufacturing, Agribusiness and Logistics Division

-Financial Operations provides support to Programs, TCI and Transportation & Supply.
-The department includes the Financial Support Office (FSO), the TCI and Transportation & Supply Business Office, and TCI Customer Service.
+Financial Operations provides support to Programs, TCI, and Transportation & Supply.
+The department includes the Financial Support Office (FSO), the Business Office for TCI and Transportation & Supply, and TCI Customer Service.

 The FSO is located at the Wynne Unit and is responsible for compiling data from various sources to: produce the monthly TCI Financial Report; produce weekly and monthly warehouse reports; and provide information and reports to factories, MAL management and agency administration, all of which are utilized to make business decisions.

 The Business Office provides division budget oversight, purchasing approvals and specifications, credit card monitoring, accounts receivable collections and general accounting.